St Boniface College, Warminster

-The buildings are in three phases, beginning in 1796 with the central three-storey structure, described by Pevsner as a "handsome house".
+The buildings are in three phases, beginning in 1796 with the central three-storey structure, described by Nikolaus Pevsner as a "handsome house".
 To the right is the 1897–1901 extension, neo-Jacobean in dressed stone, decorated with ornate features such as gabled dormers bearing finials.
 In 1927 a further large L-shaped extension was built to the left, to designs of Sir Charles Nicholson.
 This part, which includes a chapel and library, is described by Historic England as "quite impressive Gothic".

 Notable people

 Arthur Anstey, later Bishop of Trinidad and Tobago and Archbishop of the West Indies, was principal of the college from 1904.

+Henry Ward Cunningham (1862–1943), clergyman and alumnus who presided over burial services at sea for victims of the Titanic disaster while aboard the recovery ship CS Minia.